gabrielCSSM/Sightable-AI/README.md

-# :eye: Sigthable Setup Guide
+# :eye: Sigthable AI - Setup Guide

 A comprehensive guide to get you up and running with this full-stack application featuring Docker, Node.js, Python, and AI capabilities.